 Mobile phones recycling

-Old phones can be recycled in return for cash - some handsets can fetch up to £200.
+Old phones can be recycled in return for cash - some handsets can fetch more than £200!
 There are many companies offering this service, including Envirofone, Mazuma Mobile, Top Dollar Mobile, Carphone Warehouse's Sellmyphone, Geek Squad and Fonebank.
 In addition, CompareMyMobile allows you to compare deals on the major mobile recycling websites.
 Don't forget that today, many mobile phones have as much sensitive data as computers so secure data removal is very important.

-If you are not using a specialist waste firm, you need to be absolutely sure that your data has been permanently deleted - both for your own security and to ensure you comply with the Data Protection Act.
+If you are not using a specialist waste firm, you need to be absolutely sure that your data has been permanently deleted - both for your own security and to ensure you comply with GDPR.

 One thing's for sure, simply pressing delete does not securely remove your data.
 Files can be found using file recovery tools or the undelete function.
 Even formatting a disk may not completely prevent files being recovered by someone that knows what they are doing.